QuentinRa/blog.quentinra.dev/special/ilo/mcq.md

 **Question 1**

-What's the design Pattern for class Group in TP Figures who contains a lof of Figures.
+What's the design pattern for the class Group in TP Figures who contains a lot of Figures.
 Group is also a Figure.

 <blockquote class="spoiler">
 It's Composite design pattern.